R. Oeckl, A. Zampeli

 R. Oeckl, J. Orendain Almada

 We introduce Compositional Quantum Field Theory (CQFT) as an axiomatic model of Quantum Field Theory, based on the principles of locality and compositionality.
-Our model is a refinement of the axioms of General Boundary Quantum Field Theory, and is phrased in terms of correspondences between certain commuting diagrams of gluing identifications between manifolds and corresponding commuting diagrams of state-spaces and linear maps, thus making it amenable to formalization in terms of involutive symmetric monoidal functors and operad algebras.
+Our model is a refinement of the axioms of general boundary quantum field theory, and is phrased in terms of correspondences between certain commuting diagrams of gluing identifications between manifolds and corresponding commuting diagrams of state-spaces and linear maps, thus making it amenable to formalization in terms of involutive symmetric monoidal functors and operad algebras.
 The underlying novel framework for gluing leads to equivariance of CQFT.
 We study CQFTs in dimension 2 and the algebraic structure they define on open and closed strings.
 We also consider, as a particular case, the compositional structure of 2-dimensional pure quantum Yang-Mills theory.

 R. Oeckl

 Massive Klein-Gordon theory is quantized on the timelike hypercylinder in Minkowski space.
 Crucially, not only the propagating, but also the evanescent sector of phase space is included, laying in this way foundations for a quantum scattering theory of fields at finite distance.
 To achieve this, the novel α-Kähler quantization scheme is employed in the framework of general boundary quantum field theory.
 A potential quantization ambiguity is fixed by stringent requirements, leading to a unitary radial evolution.
 Formulas for building scattering amplitudes and correlation functions are exhibited.
+A novel LSZ formula is derived, applicable to scattering at finite distance.

 D. Colosi, R. Oeckl